-Species-specific stomatal flux-based critical levels are available for non-Mediterranean beech/birch (combined; Fagus sylvatica/Betula pendula) and Norway spruce (Picea abies), Mediterranean deciduous oak species (Quercus faginea, Q. pyrenaica and Q. robur) and Mediterranean evergreen species (Pinus halepensis, Quercus ilex, Q. ballota, Ceratonia siliqua).
-The parameterisation of these flux models is provided in Table III.11.
-Information on the sources of these parameterisations is summarised in Annex III.3 (Table A.3) and SBD-A and available in detail in Büker et al. (2015; trees in non-Mediterranean regions of Europe), Marzuoli et al. (in prep., Mediterranean broadleaf deciduous species) and Alonso et al. (in prep., Mediterranean evergreen species).
+Species-specific stomatal flux-based critical levels are available for non-Mediterranean beech/birch (combined; Fagus sylvatica/Betula pendula) and Norway spruce (Picea abies), Mediterranean deciduous oak species (Quercus faginea, Q. pyrenaica and Q. robur) and Mediterranean evergreen species (Pinus halepensis, Quercus ilex, Q. ballota, Ceratonia

-A uniform O_3 flux threshold of Y = 1 nmol m-2 s-1 PLA was adopted for use in POD_YSPEC for all tree species at the O_3 Critical Levels workshop in Madrid, November 2016, based on data and analyses as presented in Büker et al. (2015).
-For the majority of tree species, this threshold fulfilled the recommendations that the confidence interval of the intercept includes 100% and that the R2 value is within 2% of the maximum R2 value (Büker et al., 2015).
+A uniform $O_3$ flux threshold of Y = 1 nmol m-2 s-1 PLA was adopted for use in PODYSPEC for all tree species at the $O_3$ Critical Levels workshop in Madrid, November 2016, based on data and analyses as presented in Büker et al. (2015).
+For the majority of tree species, this threshold fulfilled the recommendations that the confidence interval of the intercept includes 100% and that the R value is within 2% of the maximum R value (Büker et al., 2015).